LittleMoonie/TimeManager/App.Docs/development/code-quality.md

 We need to choose an ORM for our Node.js backend.

 ## Decision
-We will use Prisma as our ORM.
+We will use TypeORM as our ORM.

 ## Consequences
 - Type-safe database access